intro-to-data/Labs/Week 04/README.md

 ### Question 09: Charges as a function of bmi and smoker status.

-Create a linear regression, like we did in the previous question.
-The x-axis should be bmi, the y-axis shoud be charges, and color should be smoker status.
+Create a linear regression via ggplot, like we did in the previous question.
+The x-axis should be bmi, the y-axis should be charges, and color should be smoker status.

 - In Canvas, please discuss what you see here.

+### Question 10: Upload Insurance.R

+When you are done, please save your work in RStudio and upload your updated/improved copy of Insurance.R.